stavrosdidakis/Advanced_Lab-Synthetic_Media_2024/README.md

 <details>
   <summary><strong>9.
 Unity & Generative AI (textures, video, 3D)</strong></summary>
+The session provides an introdution to Unity and how generative AI content can be used within a realtime engine.
+This involves the development and usage of images, videos and sounds within a Unity project.
+Techniques are explained in regards to the creation of seamless skyboxes, and how to utilize platforms for the creation of synthetic 3D models.

 - 📁 [Unity Project Files: Textures_And_Skyboxes](https://drive.google.com/file/d/1BD_aG4xvraYsi2Q3tCpioS7x3nUiK84V/view?usp=drive_link)

 - <details>
   <summary><strong>Unity Basics</strong></summary>
-    To start developing a Unity project, you first need to install Unity Hub, and a code editor:
+    To start developing a Unity project, you first need to install Unity Hub, and a code editor (VSCode):

     - [Visual Studio Code,](https://code.visualstudio.com/download) [NET (](https://dotnet.microsoft.com/en-us/download/dotnet/7.0)[details)](https://code.visualstudio.com/docs/languages/dotnet), [Mono](https://www.mono-project.com/download/stable/)
     - [Unity Hub](https://store.unity.com/download) and an LTS Unity Editor 21/22 (recommended: 2022.3.14f LTS)

-    Following the installation of the required software, you can open **Unity Hub**, a tool that allows us to manage our Unity projects as well as install different versions of Unity Editor.
+    Following the installation of the required software, you can open **Unity Hub**, a tool that allows us to manage our Unity projects as well as install different versions of the **Unity Editor**.

     **Unity Hub**
-    When you open Unity Hub for the first time, you will be prompted to log in with your Unity ID.
+    When you open **Unity Hub** for the first time, you will be prompted to log in with your **Unity ID**.
 If you don't have one, you can create it for free.
-In Unity Hub’s Preferences menu, select License, and activate a Personal license (which is free).
+In Unity Hub’s **Preferences** menu, select **License**, and activate a Personal license (which is free).
 The personal licenses expire after a few days, but you can install it again with the same process.

-    The Unity Hub will show you a list of all Unity versions installed on your computer (you can have multiple versions of Unity if you want).
-If you don't have any versions installed, you can click on the "Installs" button to install a new version.
+    The **Unity Hub** shows you a list of all Unity versions installed on your computer (you can have multiple versions of Unity if you want).
+If you don't have any versions installed, you can click on the **Installs** button to install a new version.

     Here are the main tabs that you need to know about Unity Hub:
-    - Projects - To open an existing project or create a new one, click on the "Projects" button and then select the option that you want.
+    - **Projects:** To open an existing project or create a new one, click on the **Projects** button and then select the option that you want.
-    - Installs - To manage and install different versions of Unity, click on the "Installs" button.
+    - **Installs:** To manage and install different versions of Unity, click on the **Installs** button.
 Here you can see all the versions of Unity installed on your computer, and you can also install new versions or delete old ones.
-    - Learn - To access Unity documentation and tutorials, click on the "Learn" button.
+    - **Learn:** To access Unity documentation and tutorials, click on the **Learn** button.
-    - Other options include the Community, UOS, and Developer Services (which are not going to be covered).
+    - Other options include the Community, UOS, and Developer Services (which are not covered here).

       ![Unity Hub](images/s23-s1_unityHub1.png)
   ---
   **Creating a Project with the Unity Hub**
-  To create a new project in Unity, open the Unity Hub and click on the "New Project" button.
-In the "New Project" window, select the appropriate version for your project from the drop-down menu - 2022.3.14f LTS.
-Next, select the URP (Universal Rendering Pipeline) or the HDRP (High Definition Rendering Pipeline) template from the list of templates.
+  To create a new project in Unity, open the Unity Hub and click on the **New Project** button.
+In the **New Project** window, select the appropriate version for your project from the drop-down menu (i.e. 2022.3.14f LTS).
+Next, select the **URP** (Universal Rendering Pipeline) or the **HDRP** (High Definition Rendering Pipeline) template from the list of templates.
   In the right side panel, set the project name and location.
 You can also choose to create a new folder for your project if you want to.
-Finally, uncheck the checkbox for "Enable PlasticSCM".
+Finally, uncheck the checkbox for **Enable PlasticSCM**.
 This will prevent Unity from using the PlasticSCM version control system for your project.
-  Click on the "Create Project" button to create your new Unity 3D project.
+  Click on the **Create Project** button to create your new Unity 3D project.
 Once the project is created, you will be taken to the Unity editor where you can start working on your application.

   ---